RiazBhuiyanX/python-metrics-engine/README.md

 This prevents:

-- Executing irrelevant micro-trades that distort metrics
+- Executing meaningless micro-trades that would skew the metrics
-- Artificial capital depletion through many near-zero transactions
+- Slowly bleeding the account with a bunch of near-zero trades
-- Unrealistic results where rounding errors affect outcomes
+- Unrealistic scenarios where rounding errors start to affect outcomes

-This threshold reflects a real-world constraint: in actual markets, exchanges enforce minimum trade sizes, and capital efficiency matters.
-There's no point in spending your last $3 on a micro-trade if it can't meaningfully move your portfolio.
+This threshold reflects a real-world constraint: Exchanges have minimum order sizes, and you generally don’t want to waste your last few dollars on a trade that won’t move the needle.
+Essentially, if my remaining cash is down to \$9, it’s time to stop buying and just ride out whatever positions are left.

 ### 🧠 Risk Philosophy

-In live markets, position sizing and risk control are often more important than the signal itself.
-I wanted my simulator to reflect that:
+In live trading, _how_ you size your position and control risk often matters more than the exact signal.
+I wanted my simulator to reflect that philosophy.
+So I imposed some simple, strict rules and kept things deliberately vanilla:

-- No leverage
+- No leverage (everything is 1x only)
-- No compounding
+- No compounding position sizes
 - No overtrading
 - Simple, strict rules

-This made the testing **more interpretable** and kept the focus on strategy behavior, not edge-case mechanics.
+This made the testing much easier to interpret and kept the focus on the **strategy behavior** itself, rather than on any complex mechanics or leverage-induced craziness.

 ## 🔄 Out-of-Sample Performance (Fresh Market Data)